ausspeedruns/cables/docs/swap-over.md

 3. Check that the X32 is getting audio.
 4. If multiple people running, check names on graphic match with sitting order.

-## Setting up stream
+## Going live

 1. Wait until runner is ready.
-2. If ahead of schedule inform the runner and host via talkback that we will wait for X minutes.
+2. If ahead of schedule inform the runner and host via talkback **B** that we will wait for X minutes.
 3. Inform runner that the host will introduce them and then we will transition and then they can talk.
 4. Give host the go ahead to start.
-5. Transition in.
+5. Hit transition in OBS.
 6. Adjust Stream audio.
-7. Adjust OBS audio.
+7. Adjust Speaker audio.
 8. Monitor chat for any issues.
+9. Breathe

 ## If there is a secondary on shift

+The basis of secondary is that they handle the stage tech while primary handles the computer and OBS.

 | Task                                     | Role      |
 | ---------------------------------------- | --------- |